EMDR Therapy in Charlotte, NC

-In addition to processing through a traumatic memory, EMDR helps shift core negative beliefs to more neutral and even positive beliefs.
+In addition to processing through a traumatic memory, EMDR therapy helps shift core negative beliefs to more neutral and even positive beliefs.

 We can often know something in our rational mind, yet not believe it in our body at the same time.
 Our unconscious beliefs are often driving our behavior.
 This is one of many reasons why somatic therapy that examines the connection between the body and mind, such as EMDR is so effective.